ThunderRoar/Rewind/README.md

 **Distributed Vector Indexing.** Each event's embedding lives in `event_embeddings` as `VECTOR(512)`, with a `CREATE VECTOR INDEX ... vector_cosine_ops` index. `/search` embeds the query and runs a cosine top-k against it.
-The index currently holds **895,416 embeddings** across 901,216 events, and a warm search comes back in about **58 ms** round-trip (EXPLAIN ANALYZE puts the engine time near 39 ms).
-We checked the plan to be sure it uses the index rather than scanning.
+The index currently holds **895,416 embeddings** across ~901.5k events — demo runs carry real Titan vectors, and a synthetic unit-vector backfill takes the index to production scale without spending Bedrock tokens on ~900k rows.
+A warm search comes back in about **58 ms** round-trip (EXPLAIN ANALYZE puts the engine near 34 ms, on a `vector search` node over `event_embedding_idx` at ~207 RUs).
+We checked the plan to be sure it uses the index rather than scanning — the same query written as a naive join full-scans instead: 15.7 s and ~31,900 RUs.
 Building an index that size on a Basic cluster isn't free; the bulk-load approach (drop the index, load, rebuild once) is in [`packages/api/scripts/backfill.mjs`](packages/api/scripts/backfill.mjs).
 The search runs the vector top-k in a CTE first so the planner picks the index instead of scanning and